 Option 1: Informal restructure through the safe harbour

 Up until the end of 2017 companies that were insolvent were prohibited from continuing to trade (via the director’s duty to prevent insolvent trading).
 Australia’s insolvent trading laws were then significantly watered down by the passing of the safe harbour from insolvent trading (section 588GA of the Corporations Act).

 There is a potential conflict of interest so the voluntary administrator is prohibited from providing substantial pre-insolvency advice to the directors about restructuring pre-appointment.
 The position of the voluntary administrator is a difficult one and directors often accuse them of being “Jekyll and Hyde”.
-The directors appoint the voluntary administrator so before their appointment they’ll be friendly and give assurances of a smooth process.
-Whilst after their appointment (when under statutory obligation to act in the best interests of creditors) the friendliness ends when the cold reality of the actual voluntary administration process is realised.
+The directors appoint the voluntary administrator so before their appointment, they’ll be friendly and give assurances of a smooth process.
+But after their appointment (when under statutory obligation to act in the best interests of creditors) the friendliness ends and the cold reality of the actual voluntary administration process is realised.

 The insolvency industry is not a place for new players to try without support.
 The usual process of appointment of an insolvency practitioner, through the company’s external accountant, is unlikely to be optimal.
 There may be a paid referral relationship in place or some other incentive that the external accountant receives in consideration for the referral.
 Directors are better off appointing an independent expert who acts solely in the interests of the directors and owners and has sufficient experience with insolvency to give robust and uninhibited advice.

 Option 3: Shut down or break up the business through a liquidation